IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 12 | Week 7: Future Project - Iterations + The Story

+1. Upload any documents from the in-class exercises

+2. If you've been advised in your feedback, follow that prescription.
+If you didn't recieve any feedback dm me when your posts for Week 11 are posted.

+3. What's developed lately?
+Exapnd your mood board and timeline to reflect this.
+Translate your timeline to a high-fidelity timeline using software (there are many choices out there).

+4. Iterate your personas if necessary

+5. Prototype your artifact using low-fi three-dimensional methods (cardboard + hot glue, legos, etc)

+6. Draft a storyboard.
+Think more of a conflict.
+This is not about how your world came into being.
+This is through the eyes of a person in your world.

+7. Brain storm final presentation methods.
+Think wide + large

+8. Post these new documents as well as a reflection of where you are at.
+What do you sense is a weak point?
+Where do you need help?

 ### Semester Week 11 | Week 6: Future Project - Develop

 1. Upload the documents from the exercises in class